 How a positive mindset supports mental health and resilience

-Developing optimism and learning how to flexibly cope can help maintain and improve mental health in diverse situations, according to a new study.
+New Delhi: Developing optimism and learning how to flexibly cope can help maintain and improve mental health in diverse situations, according to a new...

 New Delhi: Developing optimism and learning how to flexibly cope can help maintain and improve mental health in diverse situations, according to a new study.